-In California, the signature submitted with your ballot will be checked against what election officials have on file.
-For certain problems with your ballot, election officials are required to contact you and offer you a chance to “cure” it so it can be counted.
+In Maine, the signature submitted with your ballot will be checked against what election officials have on file.
+Maine does not require election officials to contact you before rejecting your ballot due to issues like a missing signature.

 Absentee ballots may start being processed Oct.
-5 and formally counted after polls close on Election Day.
+27 and formally counted on Election Day.
 Dates can vary based on jurisdiction size or the number of mail ballots sent.

 Casting a ballot in person

 You’ll be required to show identification if you’re a first-time voter who didn’t provide identification during registration.
-Wearing a mask to vote in person is strongly encouraged.
+Wearing a mask to vote in person is recommended.